adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 Now that we can test the PAMs we write, let's get down to the actual Rust code.

-First, make sure you have Rust installed and updated:
+First, make sure you have Rust installed and up to date:

 ```bash
 rustup update